zooniverse/astrovector/README.md

 EXIT;
 ```

-If all went well, the server is now setup with two running instances of the postgres database with the cube extension installed on one and the pgvector installed on the other.
+If all went well, the server is now setup with two running instances of the Postgres database with the cube extension installed on one and the pgvector installed on the other.
 After the database is running properly, we'll now make the web server operational.
-In this repository, the server folder contains all the files required for a nodejs server to connect to the database and provide a web interface for the databases.
+In this repository, the server folder contains all the files required for a NodeJS server to connect to the database and provide a web interface for the databases.
 To install all the dependencies, navigate to the server folder in the command line and then run the below command to install all the dependency requirements.

 ```
 npm install